 Multi-Asset/Investment Advisor

-The selected firm will provide non-discretionary management of the city’s safekeeping account.
+The firm will provide non-discretionary investment advisory services for the city’s $487 million investment portfolio.

 In The News